 One thing I really liked about the book were the strong female characters.
 While her husband is preaching hell fire and brimstone to the Hawaiians, Jerusha Hale, the woman missionary, teaches the Hawaiian women to read and write and tries to warn them about the dangers of venereal disease if they keep sleeping indiscriminately with the sailors coming into Hawaii’s ports.
 The Hawaiians put up with Jerusha’s husband because of their warm feelings for her.

-Nyuk Tsin is the woman on the left in this photo from the movie The Hawaiians based on the second half of Michener’s book.
 Nyuk Tsin is a ‘second wife’ from China who ends up living in Hawaii till she is 104 and despite seeming insurmountable odds founds a huge land owning empire run by her descendants.
 She is one smart woman and her family loves and respects her.
 She arrives in Hawaii in the slave hold of a ship and dies the head of a wealthy corporation.

 I wish I could have read Michener’s Hawaii with a book club since it raises so many issues it would be great to discuss with others.
 Dave is reading the book now so maybe he and I can have our own little ‘book club’ discussion about it.